mkhaled87/scots-ready/readme.md

 - The CUDD library is included pre-configured for ease of installation and use,
 - The CUDD library is used as a static-link library,
-- A Windows VisualSudio build project is provided for the CUDD library, and
+- A Windows VisualSudio build project is provided for the CUDD library,
-- Some minor fixes are applied to the CUDD libtary code and SCOT's code.
+- Some minor fixes are applied to the CUDD libtary code and SCOT's code, and
+- a Docker installtion with the [BDDImplement](https://github.com/mkhaled87/BDD2Implement) tool included.

 ## Installation using Docker
 Here, we assume you will be using a Linux or MacOS machine.
 Commands will be slightly different on Windows if you use Windows PowerShell.